serethewind/serethewind/README.md

 ## 📝 About Me

-I'm a 💻 Back end developer, currently interning with iAcademy as a Java backend developer, where I'm learning to build industry standard enterprise resource planning softwares.
-My goal is to build efficient and scalable solutions for problems encountered by business enterprises.
+I'm a 💻 Back end developer, currently with i-Academy (an offshoot of Africa Prudential) where I build industry-standard enterprise resource planning software.
+I aim to build efficient and scalable solutions for problems encountered by business enterprises.
+Java is my first love and Springboot is my framework of choice.
+I also love working with Python and the Django restframework.

 ## 🔧 Skills